testmunk/testmunk_gem/README.md

 ## Contribute

 You are more than welcome to improve the gem.
 Just fork the project and send a pull request.
 Remember to document your code.

+## License
+This project is licensed under the terms of the MIT license.
+This project is in no way affiliated with Apple Inc or Google.
+This project is open source under the MIT license, which means you have full access to the source code and can modify it to fit your own needs.